garagehive/garagehive.github.io/docs/garagehive-whats-new.md

    ![](media/garagehive-support-menu.png)

-* **Standard Events** are now excluded from available schedule hours.
+* **Standard Events** are now excluded from the schedule's available hours.
 This now allows the user to see the actual time that is available for booking.

 ### 6th February 2023
 * Added the **Begins With** filter to **Engine Model Codes** Service Package conditions, which filters out certain engine codes that begin with the specified code, [read more](service-package-conditions.html).